-The city of Honolulu holds the award for most populous in all the Hawaiian Islands, with over 390,000 folks, so it’s easy to forget that in most tropical locales everything moves slowly, lazily, and maybe not at all.
-This tendency to happily loiter into perpetuity is known as “Hawaii Time,” but it doesn’t seem to apply to Oahu the same as other islands.
-Honolulu is a major business hub, with a downtown area that boasts skyscrapers Los Angeles would be jealous of, and the active military base ensures a constantly rotating selection of uniformed beefcakes strolling through the touristy areas.
+The city of Honolulu holds the award for most populous in all the Hawaiian Islands, with over 390,000 folks.
+Honolulu is a major business hub, with a downtown area that boasts skyscrapers Los Angeles would be jealous of, and an active military base.

 What is Shangri-La for your spirit may be Hades for your bank account.
 Hawaii as a whole is far more expensive than the mainland, but Honolulu especially so.
 Compared with Denver, Colo., for instance, housing is 123%, groceries 52%, utilities 80%, and transportation 13% more expensive.
 Still, stress is rare when surrounded by a perfect seascape and endless summer weather.
 Just make sure whatever job you’re moving to can make those new expenses feasible.